Hiraoka-Group/rsu-project/README.md

 [Documentation of RSU Analyzer](https://neji-craftsman.github.io/rsuanalyzer-doc/index.html)

 ## License
-This project is licensed under the CC BY-NC 4.0 License, following the same terms as the associated paper.
+This project is licensed under the CC BY-NC 4.0 License.
 See the LICENSE file for details.